Access Information for the New Theatre Oxford, August 2021

 Further Information and Contact Details

 At the New Theatre Oxford, Guide Dogs are welcome.
-If you are bringing a dog and you have not already let the theatre know, please contact Kelly Mackenzie, on the theatre’s direct access line – 01865 320772.
-Or you can email [email protected].
-If you wish, theatre staff can look after you dog during the performance.
+If you are bringing a dog and you have not already let the theatre know, please contact Katie Walton.
+You can do this either by emailing [email protected], or call the Stage Door telephone number which is 01865 320760 and ask for Katie Walton.
+If you wish, theatre staff can look after your dog during the performance.
 If your dog is staying with you in the auditorium, it is advised that you are seated at the back of the stalls where there is more space.

-If you wish, an orientation and familiarisation visit can be organised with either Kelly or Michael.
+If you wish, an orientation and familiarisation visit can be organised through the above contacts.

 The theatre uses an infrared system, where the audio description is transmitted via ‘radiators’ fixed around the auditorium, which send the signal to receivers worn by customers.
 Listeners are able to control the volume of the audio description with a dial on the receiver, and choose to receive either just the audio description, or a mixture of the audio description and some show sound.
 Receivers will be supplied by the theatre, and staff will demonstrate how to use them.